Overview

 Introduction

-obsinfo is a Python standalone application for creating FDSN-standard (StationXML) data and metadata for ocean bottom seismometers using standardized, easy-to-read information files in YAML or JSON formats.
-The advantages of obsinfo are the following:
+obsinfo is a Pure Python system for creating FDSN-standard metadata files (StationXML)and standardizing/specifying data processing workflows for ocean bottom seismometers.
+Instrumentation and stations are specified in text-based information files in YAML or JSON format.

 Object Model